15 Best Cities in Turkey

 You could spend weeks here and still find new things to see and interesting places to shop, but for first-time visitors, the historic center is where to concentrate your time.
 Here, you'll find the city's most famous grand Imperial building projects from both the Byzantine and Ottoman Empires.

 The café and dining scene includes everything from reworked Ottoman palace dishes and regional specialties to modern Mediterranean and fusion flavors.
-And with big players such as the Istanbul Modern and ARTER, the contemporary art scene is thriving.
+And with big players such as the Istanbul Modern (scheduled to reopen inside the new Galata Port development) and ARTER, the contemporary art scene is thriving.